 Diabetic hyperglycemic hyperosmolar syndrome (HHS) is a complication of type 2 diabetes.
-It involves extremely high blood sugar (glucose) level without the presence of ketones.
+It involves an extremely high blood sugar (glucose) level without the presence of ketones.

 HHS; Hyperglycemic hyperosmolar coma; Nonketotic hyperglycemic hyperosmolar coma (NKHHC); Hyperosmolar nonketotic coma (HONK); Hyperglycemic hyperosmolar non-ketotic state; Diabetes - hyperosmolar